Why stakeholder engagement?

 Projects are about people, and success is about creating value for those people.

 A large part of the business analyst’s work requires engagement to gather data about their stakeholders’ issues and needs.
-There are anumber of other ways to elicit requirements (e.g. market research, data mining and surveys), but the majority of techniques require some form of interaction with the people in the organisation.
+There are several other ways to elicit requirements (e.g. market research, data mining and surveys), but the majority of techniques require some form of interaction with the people in the organisation.

 Therefore, the ability to engage stakeholders in different settings, establish and maintain interpersonal rapport, and then effectively gather data from them using different techniques is the most important skillset that a business analyst contractor or consultant should have to be successful in their career.

-This is a brainstorming activity.
 In your experience, why is stakeholder engagement important to the outcomes of your projects?

-How to build and sustain stakeholder engagement
+How to establish and sustain stakeholder engagement

 The following tips will help you build and sustain good engagement and rapport with stakeholders.

 People want to be heard and valued.
 It is human nature to want to be understood.
 Therefore, involving people early in the process is absolutely critical to the success of a project.
 You will benefit greatly from carefully identifying which stakeholders are needed early, who is crucial for influencing change, what level of involvement they should have, and then from there, how much dialogue is necessary as the work progresses.
 Expectations, roles and objectives must be known out from the outset.
 This way you start to form a collaborative community that fosters ownership, accountability and transparency.

 Gone are the days of extended workshops.
 Time boxing activities creates a sense of urgency, and urgency results in focus and objectivity.
 The more we think about something, the more complicated we make it, and the less likely we are to prioritise it.
 Therefore, highly structured and focused engagements that are achievable are ideal for time-poor stakeholders.